andrewchambers/bupstash/doc/man/bupstash-put.1.md

 * --xattrs:
   Save directory entry xattrs, only used when saving a directory.

+* --print-stats:
+  Print put statistics to stderr on completion.

 * -q, --quiet:
   Suppress progress indicators (Progress indicators are also suppressed when stderr is not an interactive terminal).